 The Kalish Method: Healing the Body, Mapping the Mind by Dr. Daniel Kalish came out last month.
 I have not read it yet.

 I have experimented with higher doses than 500 mg L-Tyrosine, but have not noticed any additional benefit.
 In fact, it seems I am more likely to get a headache.
 Some quick searching shows this is a common side effect.
 If you are taking these amino acids to improve your mood, I highly encourage listening to the podcast interview.
 The YouTube presentation is fine, but it is more technical and geared toward practitioners.

 My personal approach to supplements is to periodically cycle off them.
 Use them to make a correction and then see if the body supported by a nutrient-dense diet can take it from there.
 I’m going to take a few weeks off from both supplements.
 Marks Daily Apple has an article on boosting serotonin without supplements.
 KnowMyBody has one for dopamine (UPDATE: dopamine article is no longer online).
 Mark likes the herb Rhodiola better than 5-HTP because it acts by slowing down the serotonin breakdown.
 After reading the two articles, the tips that I believe I could benefit the most from are caffeine reduction and playing more challenging games.
 Another article gives props to beets as an excellent food source for increasing dopamine levels.
 I like beets, especially fermented ones.

 UPDATE May 2013: I no longer take 5-HTP.
-For an explanation why see Thinking About Supplements 2013.
+For an explanation of why see Thinking About Supplements 2013.